yangzhihao519/GridTest/README.md

 > 1. Set up backend with database, construct the APIs for retrieving data, processing the request faster for the users;
 > 2. Add loading animation when the searching request is processing to keep th users being patient;
 > 3. Improve the current algorithms: 1) Algorithm in searching closest locations to a coordinate; 2) Algorithm in sorting the ticket prices;
-> 4. Add zoom-in and zoom out functions to the Grid Map of coordinates.
+> 4. Add zoom in and zoom out functions to the Grid Map of coordinates.

 ### Example Program Run